armand1m/golinks/README.md

 ## Developing

-armand1m/golinks is a Next.js app using GraphQL.
+`armand1m/golinks` is a Next.js app using GraphQL.

 The database must be a [Postgres 12.x](http://postgresql.org/) database as the GraphQL API is generated using [Postgraphile](https://www.graphile.org/postgraphile/) and leverages features like Row Level Security only available from Postgres 9.6+.

-PostGraphile is then used as a NPM module and served through Next.js routes itself, so you don't have to worry about CORS, and the api is initialized together with the Next.js application.
+PostGraphile is then used as a NPM module and served through Next.js routes itself, so you don't have to worry about CORS, and the API is initialized together with the Next.js application.

 GraphQL Type definitions are generated on application startup during development, so make sure your database executed the initialization scripts during startup as PostGraphile will infer them to the generate the `type-defs.graphqls` file.
+(This brings some caveats when making breaking changes in the database schema during development time, but easy to overcome.)

 `graphql-let` then is used to generate type definitions in Typescript for development use.

 ### Local Database with watch mode:

+For development, we use the official `postgres` docker image.
+This image comes with a feature that initializes the database when provided a folder with scripts.
+When started without a volume setup, the image will execute all the `.sql` scripts in the `./database` folder.

 Start the database: